Dr. Hannah Anderson

 Biography

-Hannah Anderson is Red River Métis and a citizen of the Métis Nation of Alberta.
-She is a PhD candidate in English Literature and Creative Writing at the University of Calgary, where her creative writing and sports fiction dissertation manuscript Bilateral is being funded by the Social Sciences and Humanities Research Council of Canada.
+Hannah Anderson is Red River Métis and a citizen of the Otipemisiwak Métis Government within Alberta.
+She holds a PhD in English Literature and Creative Writing from the University of Calgary, where her creative writing and sports fiction dissertation manuscript Individual Medley was being funded by the Social Sciences and Humanities Research Council of Canada.
 Hannah lives, trains, and works on the unceded and traditional territory of the Kanai, Siksika, Piikani, Tsuut'ina, and Stoney Nakoda peoples, known in Blackfoot as Moh'kins'tsis and colonially as Calgary.
 She also competes nationally and internationally with the Calgary Rowing Club, and has raced for the University of Calgary Rowing Club and Alberta Rowing.
 A member of the Sports Literature Association, Hannah received the Lyle Olsen Graduate Student Essay Award in 2023 and 2024.

 Awards